awsdocs/aws-tools-ado-vsts-user-guide/README.md

 This repository contains source content for the official [AWS Tools for Microsoft Visual Studio Team Services User Guide](https://docs.aws.amazon.com/vsts/latest/userguide/welcome.html).

+The GitHub repository for the AWS Tools for Microsoft Azure DevOps (formerly VSTS) is at https://github.com/aws/aws-vsts-tools.

 ## Recent Updates

 You can find out when this guide has had major updates and what those updates were by looking in the [Document History](doc_source/document-history.md) topic.